Fire Detection And Notification Alarm using Arduino

 Output

-- As soon as the sensor detects that some form of IR radiation is incident, it outputs a low signal which when read by the microcontroller outputs a serial print command which has AT commands responsible to make a call and send a text message to a predetermined number.
+- As soon as the sensor detects that some form of IR radiation is incident, it outputs a low signal which when read by the microcontroller outputs a serial print command which has AT commands responsible for making a call and sending a text message to a predetermined number.

 - A call and a text SMS are received along with the Red LED glowing and the buzzer ringing.